Effective on January 1, 2018, the VARSITY SCOUT program was discontinued by BSA.

 For Sea Scouts working on Boy Scout requirements, replace "troop" with "ship" and "Scoutmaster" with "Skipper."

 11 Assistant patrol leader and bugler are not approved positions of responsibility for the Eagle Scout rank.
-Likewise, a Scoutmaster-approved leadership project cannot be used in lieu of serving in a position of responsibility.
+Likewise, a Scoutmaster-approved leadership project shall not be used in lieu of serving in a position of responsibility.

 12 APPEALS & EXTENSIONS

 Merit badges, badges of rank, and Eagle Palms may be earned by a registered Boy Scout, or a qualified Venturer or Sea Scout.
 He may earn these awards until his 18th birthday.
 Any Venturer or Sea Scout who achieved the First Class rank as a Boy Scout in a troop or as a Lone Scout may continue working toward the Star, Life, and Eagle Scout ranks and Eagle Palms.

 If you have a permanent physical or mental disability, or a disability expected to last more than two years, or beyond age 18, you may become an Eagle Scout by qualifying for as many required merit badges as you can and qualifying for alternative merit badges for the rest.
 If you seek to become an Eagle Scout under this procedure, you must submit a special application to your local council service center.
 Your application must be approved by your council advancement committee before you can work on alternative merit badges.

 A Scout, Venturer, or Sea Scout with a disability may also work toward rank advancement after he is 18 years of age if he meets the guidelines outlined in section 10 of the Guide to Advancement.

 The Alternative requirements are also listed in more detail under Eagle Scout Rank - Alternative Requirements in the current Boy Scout Requirements book.